Welsh Youth Parliament: Full Privacy Notice

 D. Completing our surveys

-We produce online surveys using a company called SurveyMonkey.
+We produce online surveys using Microsoft Forms.
 We do this to get feedback on our activities, or because we want to collect your opinions on different issues.

 Responses to surveys will be seen by Welsh Parliament staff, and used to create a summary report which may be shared with others such as WYPMs, Members of the Senedd and relevant external partner organisations.